gricci2/STM-Hero/README.md

 Here are some things I learned about embedded development while creating this game:

-- deterministic scheduling
+- deterministic scheduling and real time gameplay behavior
+- SyStick and how interrupts affect timing, free running timer to prevent stale counter
-- interrupt-driven input handling
+- interrupt-driven input handling, EXTI
+  - ISR should be minimal, non-blocking
-  -
+- embedded graphics, framebuffers, rendering
-- Embedded graphics pipelines
-- DMA-based peripheral communication
+- DMA peripheral communication
+- embedded C fundamentals of volatile, pointers,
-- Real-time game architecture on resource-constrained hardware
+- constraints on storage sizes
+  - how memory works, flash vs RAM, what goes where including consts, globals, locals -

 ## Overview of Main Loop and Gameplay Systems